Kitchen Layout Guide To Create a Functional Kitchen Design – 2023 edition

 6.Keep Vertical Storage in Mind

 Storage is one of the most important components of a functional kitchen design.
 A kitchen can be beautifully designed but if it lacks storage then it makes for a bad kitchen design.
 Not everyone has the choice of having large and spacious kitchens with numerous storage cabinets for storage.
 However, a lack of space however does not have to equate to lack of storage in small kitchen designs.
-You can think about building vertical storage on the walls that can be accessed by kitchen ladders.
-You can store items that you do use very frequently in the higher cabinets and you can incorporate a movable ladder as part of your kitchen design.
-You can also install open shelves and hanging hooks on the walls which can add another dimension to your kitchen design.
+You can consider installing wall-mounted vertical storage that is reachable by kitchen ladders.
+A moveable ladder can be included into your kitchen design, and you can store products that you use regularly in the top cabinets.
+In order to give your kitchen design more depth, you can also place hooks and open shelves on the walls.

 7.Create a Floor Plan and Visualize Your Kitchen in 3D